xupeng082008/tfLearning/README.md

-# tfLearning
+the way to tf
-the way to tf again
+ubuntu accept successfully